-All are strongly advised to read the guidance document in detail, including terms and conditions of the exam.
-To book, please click here to take you to the events page or type irse.info/exambooking21 into your browser (you must be registered on the IRSE website prior to booking).
+All potential candidates are strongly advised to read the guidance document in detail, including terms and conditions of the exam.
+To book, please click here to take you to the events page or type irse.info/bookexam21 into your browser (you must be registered on the IRSE website prior to booking).

 Module 2 candidates: E&PD Committee are still working on a solution for you to sit module 2 in 2021.

 Please keep up-to-date with any changes to the 2021 exam by reading our Exam News 2021 page

 For details about applying for the exam, and updates on the exam, please see our main exam webpage.